-To query the starting offset or size of the range of each buffer object binding used for transform feedback, call GetInteger64i_v with param set to TRANSFORM_FEEDBACK_BUFFER_START or TRANSFORM_FEEDBACK_BUFFER_START or TRANSFORM_FEEDBACK_TRANSFORM FEEDBACK BUFFERS minus one.
-If the parameter (starting offset or size) was not specified when the buffer object was bound, zero is returned.
-If no buffer object is bound to index, -1 is returned.
-The error INVALID_VALUE is generated if index is greater than or equal to the value of MAX_TRANSFORM-FEEDBACK BUFFERS.
+To query the starting offset or size of the range of each buffer object binding used for transform feedback, call GetInteger64i_v with param set to TRANSFORM_FEEDBACK_BUFFER_START or TRANSFORM_FEEDBACK_BUFFERS must be in the range 0 to the value of MAX_TRANSFORM_FEEDBACK_BUFFERS minus one.
+If the parameter (starting offset or size) was not specified when the buffer object was bound (e.g. if bound with BindBufferBase), or if no buffer object is bound to index, zero is returned.
+The error INVALID_VALUE is generated if index is greater than or equal to the value of MAX_TRANSFORM_FEEDBACK_BUFFERS.